 PayPal really put in the effort to make its check out process simple and short.
 Customers can elect to pay with their credit/debit card or via their PayPal account.

 The only drawback, however, is that customers are made to complete their checkout in a new window.
-This potentially increases the chances of a customer abandoning their cart.
+This likely increases the chances of a customer abandoning their cart.

-Once again Stripe clinches the trophy, considering the simplicity of their checkout process.
+Once again Stripe clinches the trophy, looking at the simplicity of their checkout process.